 Immunizations should begin at least three months prior to departure.
 For those HNGR interns needing several vaccines, the process may be over the course of several weeks.
 The following immunizations, boosters, or medications are common: Antimalarial, Antidiarrheals, Hepatitis A/B, Influenza, Japanese Encephalitis, Meningococcal, Pneumococcal, Polio, Measles, Mumps, Rubella, Rabies, Tetanus/Diphtheria/Pertussis, Typhoid, Yellow Fever

 During the internship, HNGR students following the program's triage protocol.
-In addition, each intern is expected to:
+Some of the interns' requirements during their internship include:

 - Carry an up-to-date small First Aid kit with them at all times.